Prkr88/Innovid-AI-Education-Day-09-2024-Exercise/Readme.md

 - Find and display a relevant Spotify playlist.

-# Prerequisites :Python Setup Guide for macOS
+# Prerequisites: Python Setup Guide for macOS

 This guide will walk you through the process of installing Python 3, setting up a virtual environment, and installing requirements on macOS.